Dog found dead in carrier during Delta layover near Detroit

 - Bellevue project lands PCC, Dave & Buster's, Target and Virginia Mason

+The airline is “conducting a thorough review of the situation to find out more about why this may have occurred to ensure it doesn’t happen again,” Delta said in a statement.

-Earlier this year, a French bulldog puppy died after a United Airlines flight attendant told its owner to put the dog’s carrier in an overhead bin.
+The Dellagrazie family is being represented by attorney Evan Oshan.
+He also represented the owners of a French bulldog puppy that died earlier this year after a United Airlines flight attendant ordered the dog’s carrier to be stowed in an overhead bin.

+“I think this stretches beyond just pets,” Oshan told WXYZ-TV.
+“I think this is the way that airlines, commercial airlines in general, treat people.
+They are treating people horribly.”

+United Airlines stopped its pet-shipping business in March after several dogs were put on wrong flights, but plans to resume shipping pets as cargo in July.
+United said in May that it only will accept dogs and cats.
+It will ban 25 breeds including pit bulls, boxers, bulldogs, pugs and Persian cats.
+The changes don’t affect pets in the cabin.